-You will follow a curriculum that emphasizes the core skills and knowledge necessary to become a competent general pediatric physician, but you will also be given autonomy to customize your learning for a projected subspecialty fellowship.
+You follow a curriculum that emphasizes the core skills and knowledge necessary to become a competent general pediatric physician, but you also are given autonomy to customize your learning for a projected subspecialty fellowship.

 In the first year, as a PL-1 resident, you are introduced to the fundamentals of pediatrics.
-You will develop skills and knowledge necessary to manage common and complex medical conditions encountered in the hospital, delivery room, NICU and outpatient practice.
+You develop skills and knowledge necessary to manage common and complex medical conditions encountered in the hospital, delivery room, neonatal intensive care unit and outpatient practice.

-In the third year, as a PL-3 resident, you will gain expertise in supervising and directing a medical team.
-The development of independent decision-making skills is emphasized through leading junior residents and medical students in the hospital, outpatient, ICU and emergency department.
+In the third year, as a PL-3 resident, you gain expertise in supervising and directing a medical team.
+The development of independent decision-making skills is emphasized through leading junior residents and medical students in the hospital, outpatient clinic, intensive care unit and emergency department.

-The Pediatric Residency at Mayo Clinic in Rochester is accredited by the Accreditation Council on Graduate Medical Education (ACGME).
+The Pediatric and Adolescent Medicine Residency is accredited by the Accreditation Council for Graduate Medical Education.

-Every resident who has successfully completed Mayo's Pediatric and Adolescent Medicine Residency Program has been eligible for American Board of Pediatrics (ABP) certification.
+Every resident who has successfully completed the Pediatric and Adolescent Medicine Residency has been eligible for American Board of Pediatrics certification.

-The Pediatric Residency began in 1921, and since then more than 700 physicians have completed training.
-Currently, the residency trains 12 categorical pediatric and two pediatrics-child neurology residents per year in the PL-1 and PL-2 classes and 12 categorical pediatric residents per year in the PL-3 class, for a total of 40 residents in the program.
+The Pediatric and Adolescent Medicine Residency began in 1921, and since then, more than 700 physicians have completed training.
+Currently, the residency trains 12 categorical pediatric and two pediatrics-child neurology residents each year in the PL-1 and PL-2 classes and 12 categorical pediatric residents each year in the PL-3 class, for a total of 40 residents in the program.